andrewlidong/Water/README.md

 [Link to Live Site](https://waterapp.herokuapp.com/)

 Water is a full-stack, single-page application built with React.js and Ruby on Rails.
-Water mirrors the familiar story-sharing platform Medium.
+Water is inspired by the story-sharing platform Medium.

 Water supports the following features:
   * Mobile-first